ssbc/ssb-buttwoo-spec/README.md

 numbers into perspective, on an Intel i7-10510U it takes 3 minutes and 20 seconds to validate and convert 1 million messages, while butt2 takes 28 seconds.

+## Size

+There is roughly a 30% size reduction compared to classic format.

 ## Design choices